abari212/covid-19/README.md

 # Covid-19

 Tracing and modeling to help curb the covid-19 virus spread.
+Modeling can help to avoid surges, ahead of time.

 -------------------
 The codes are at https://github.com/abari212/covid-19/blob/master/tracing_modeling_covid_19_spread.R and will be updated along with data.